SeaOfNodes/Simple/chapter01/README.md

 ### Start Node

 The Start node represents the start of the function.
-For now, we do not have any values in the Start node, because in this chapter our function does not accept any parameters.
+For now, we do not have any values in the Start node, this is because our function does not yet accept parameters.
 When we add parameters, the value of the Start node will be a tuple, and will require Projection nodes to extract the values.
 However, this will be subject of a later chapter.

 ### Constant Node

 The Constant node represents the constant value.
-At present the only constants we allow are integer literals, hence the Constant node contains an integer value.
+At present, the only constants we allow are integer literals; therefore the Constant node contains an integer value.
 As we add other types of constants, we will need to refactor how we represent Constant nodes.

 The Constant node has no inputs.
 Its output is the value stored in it.